David-OConnor/plascad/README.md

 - Any sequence of 3 or more nucleotides that occurs more than once in a sequence

 *Primer quality* is a fuzzy metric, and is calculated as a weighted average from other metrics.
 It's the quantity our tuning algorithm optimizes when adjusting primer length.

+Protein weight is calculated by summing the individual atomic weights of constituent amino acids, then subtracting 18.05 g/mol per link. (number of amino acids - 1).